-Under the Multifamily Pass-Through Certificates Master Trust Agreement dated the same date as this Offering Circular, as Depositor, we transfer and deposit assets that we have acquired into various Pass-Through Pools.
+Under the Multifamily Pass-Through Certificates Master Trust Agreement dated February 23, 2017, as amended from time to time, as Depositor, we transfer and deposit assets that we have acquired into various Pass-Through Pools.
 As Administrator, on behalf of the Trustee, we create and issue Pass-Through Certificates under the Pass-Through Certificates Master Trust Agreement and the related "Terms Supplement" for each offering of Pass-Through Certificates.
 For any particular offering, the Multifamily Pass-Through Certificates Master Trust Agreement and the applicable Terms Supplement together constitute the "Multifamily Pass-Through Trust Agreement."